 St. Theresa Catholic School's counseling services are centered on the commitment to assist the students with their academic, social-emotional, spiritual and vocational needs, focusing on the students' specific strengths and abilities.
 These four domains encompass our view of the whole child.
-We recognize each student as an individual with unique gifts and talents, and will assist the student in focusing on those attributes rather than his/her limitations.
+We recognize each student as an individual with unique God given gifts and talents, and will assist him/her in focusing on those attributes rather than his/her limitations.
 Services are available for all students, not just those with identified academic or emotional needs.

 SCHOOL COUNSELING GOAL

 The school Counselor’s goal is to support, facilitate and provide the student the necessary tools to achieve his/her full potential and be successful in school.
 This is possible when parents, school, and students, work together as a team towards the achievement of this goal.

 Intellectual, social, physical and emotional issues are addressed.
 Academic responsibility is taught, encouraged and reinforced.
 The counselor assists the student to become more aware of alternatives to his/her situation, and supports the development of more effective problem solving and decision making skills.

 School counseling is voluntary and confidential.
 Referrals can be made by the student, parents, teachers, administrators or other appropriate school staff.